TEX-VEX (For a Lone Star), 2022 - ongoing

 7'20''

-Among the people displaced by this situation is the pilot, a car enthusiast who migrated to the United States in 2010 because his neighborhood was occupied by a cartel.
-With his nationalized Mexican 84 Mustang, he drifts on the dry bed of the Nazas River, which divides the region between the two states.
-He waves a couple of “COME AND TAKE IT” flags, the insignia of the most conservative sector of gringo society.
-With this flag, this sector defends its right to buy and possess weapons with the minimum of restrictions, without knowing that the exercise of its rights causes death outside its borders.
+In the two-channel video, an annonymous man, who was displaced by the violence in the region, is the pilot for this drifting performance —a car enthusiast who migrated to the United States in 2010 after his neighborhood was taken over by a cartel.
+With his Mexican nationalized ’84 American Mustang, he drifts along the dry bed of the Nazas River, which divides the region between the two states.
+He waves a pair of “COME AND TAKE IT” flags —the insignia of the most conservative sector of U.S. society.
+With this flag, this group defends its right to buy and own firearms with minimal restrictions, unaware that the exercise of this right causes death beyond its borders.

-At the same time, a bullet-ridden trunk from a Tsuru III serves as the base to hold the flags.
-I also found this trunk on Facebook Marketplace.
+At the same time, a bullet-ridden hood from a Tsuru III serves as the base that holds the flags.
+I also found this hood on Facebook Marketplace.